top of page

 The Hodges lived in a large home on the southeast corner of Carroll and Seventh streets.
 Mrs. Hillyer also lived there and, in later years, rented rooms.
 Several years ago she sold the property to the Commercial Savings Bank and the house was torn down to make way for the bank’s present drive-in building.

+Stamp collecting of both U.S. and foreign issues was another hobby of this unusual Carroll resident.
+He was an avid reader and, at one time, had a home library of between 500 and 600 books.
 He was a great horticulturist; irises were his top floral interest.
 He grew many species of this plant in his spacious yard and every year he held an iris show and invited the public to come and look at them.

+Another hobby was genealogy.
+He compiled a complete history of the Hodges family and always wrote in great detail about the many trips they made to other states.
 Hodges was married to Mary Young at Boone.
 In addition to the late J. Howard Hodges, their other children included Edna Sheffield, Storm Lake; Helen Evangeline Smith, Florida; and Thelma McCleary, Des Moines.